judy2k/rust_and_mongodb/README.md

 If you want to run the code, set an environment variable `MDB_URL` to point to your MongoDB cluster, and then execute `cargo run`.

-* [extra](./extras) contains some small Python scripts for generating the sample database.
+* [extra](./extra) contains some small Python scripts for generating the sample database.
-* [extra/recipes](./extra/recipes) contains a small handful of my favourite cocktail recipes.
+* [extra/recipes](./extra/recipes) contains a small handful of my favourite cocktail recipes to demonstrate the database schema.
+They can be uploaded with [mongoimport](https://docs.mongodb.com/manual/reference/program/mongoimport/)

 ## More Information